About Us

 Chanta serves on the boards of several non-profit organizations across Delaware.
 She serves as President of the Board of Commissioners of the Lewes Public Library and Vice-Chair of the Delaware Community Foundation Board of Directors.
 She also volunteers with the History Book Festival and continuously seeks opportunities to support and advocate for the power of books – including moderating book panel discussions and author interviews.

-Seble Williams, Advisor
+Seble Tareke-Williams, Advisor

 • Seble Tareke-Williams is Principal at MarchTree Group, a business and social impact advisory practice that supports the growth of diverse professionals, businesses, and communities.
 As part of this work, Seble currently supports emerging real estate investment managers on acquisitions, asset management, and fund administration.
 Seble has held executive management roles in both the non-profit and private sectors including serving as an asset and portfolio manager at the Vanbarton Group, an institutional real estate investment advisor and manager.
 Prior to Vanbarton, Seble was the Director of Economic Development at IMPACCT, a non-profit affordable housing developer and community development organization.
 At IMPACCT, Seble launched and managed the organization’s Employment and Entrepreneurship Center and ran its Commercial Revitalization Program, which led to the establishment of a Business Improvement District.
 As a former staff member of IMPACCT, Seble later served as the organization’s Board Chair for nearly a decade.
 Seble received her B.A. with honors from American University and a M.B.A. from Harvard Business School where she was a Toigo Finance Fellow.
 As the daughter of a librarian and historian, Seble is a proud trustee of the Brooklyn Public Library.
 Seble is a lover of books and libraries and a champion of diverse voices and narratives.